sammancoaching/website/_learning_hours/small_steps/example_guided_design.md

 ## Session Outline

 * 5 min connect: Spec vs Example
-* 10 min concrete: Turn an example into a test case
+* 10 min concept exercise: Turn an example into a test case
 * 5 min concept: Example-guided design
-* 30 min do: shopping basket
+* 30 min concrete: shopping basket
-* 5 min reflect: How does it work and why would you?
+* 5 min conclusions: How does it work and why would you?

 ### Connect - Spec vs Example
 Write these items on notes or cards.
 Ask people to sort them into two sections - is it a specification or is it an example?